Database Test 2 (DBT-2) Documentation

 TPC benchmarks are intended as competitive marketing tools.
 The TPC requires all published results to comply with strict publication and auditing rules to ensure fair comparisons between competitors.
 The TPC also requires the general availability and disclosure of the pricing for all products used for the benchmark.
 It is impractical for open source development projects to adhere to these rules; thus, the results reported by the DBT-2 test kit do not constitute a TPC-C result, and are incomparable with any TPC-C benchmark.

-The primary metric reported by the DBT-2 workload is the number of New-Order transactions executed per second and is expressed as NOTPM (New Order Transactions per Minute).
+The primary metric reported by the DBT-2 workload is the number of New-Order transactions executed per minute and is expressed as NOTPM (New Order Transactions per Minute).
 However, NOTPM's do not and should not be compared to tpmC measurements in any way since the DBT-2 workload does not constitute a compliant TPC-C benchmark.

 Improper Comparisons